7 Ways To Handle Post-Holiday Debt

 Anticipate a tax refund this year?
 While it may be tempting to splurge on a purchase or think of your refund as “free money,” you’ll get the most bang for your buck by applying it to your debt.
 This is because any extra payment you can make toward your debt will help pay down interest, saving you money in the long run.
 Still want to make a fun purchase for yourself?
 Consider splitting your tax return 50/50 – with 50% going toward your debt, and 50% toward whatever sounds nice to you!

 Did holiday spending catch you by surprise this year?
-Odds are, it’s not the only line item you perhaps don’t budget for every month, unlike your annual insurance payments and credit card fees that can generally be anticipated with a certain frequency.
 To get ahead next year, consider setting up a “sinking fund” using Rocket Money’s Smart Savings.
-Smart Savings will help you set a savings goal, and then based on what we know about your spending habits, Rocket Money can help you save little by little toward that expense, automatically.
-Alternatively, you can set a custom amount and frequency if you want more control.
-Either way, by putting some money aside each month, you’ll be much more prepared for holiday shopping or whatever infrequent expense comes your way next.
+This feature will help you save for recurring, but nonmonthly, expenses like the holidays.
+By putting some money aside each month, you’ll be much more prepared for holiday shopping or whatever infrequent expense comes your way next.

 Looking for other ways to stay on top of your money?
 Download Rocket Money today to start tracking your bills, set up payment reminders and more.